SystemsApproach/ops/monitor.rst

-Finally, because the metrics, logs, and traces collected by the various subsystems are timestamped, it is possible to establish correlations among them, which is helpful when deciding whether an alert is warranted, or when debugging a problem.
-We give examples of how such telemetry-wide functions might be implemented in the concluding section, where we also discuss ongoing efforts to unify monitoring and troubleshooting across all types of telemetry data.
+Finally, because the metrics, logs, and traces collected by the various subsystems are timestamped, it is possible to establish correlations among them, which is helpful when debugging a problem or deciding whether or not an alert is warranted.
+We give examples of how such telemetry-wide functions are implemented in practice today, as well as discuss the future future of generating and using telemetry data, in the final two sections of this chapter.

 6.1 Metrics and Alerts
 -------------------------------